 - Implementation of an electronic immunization-registration logistics-management information system in Tanzania found that monthly stock-outs of vaccines decreased from 7.1 percent to 2.1 percent at facilities using the new system.17

 Throughout the pandemic, measuring the impact of programs on pandemic response has been particularly challenging.
 The need to focus efforts on the response as quickly as possible limits the ability to evaluate tools’ usage.
 In the absence of traditional measurements, alternative metrics and evidence can serve as evidence of impact.
-The time to deploy a solution, the number of laboratories integrated into a system, or people reached, for example, are all used in the evaluations of the six COVID-19 implementations.
+The time to deploy a solution, the number of laboratories integrated into a system, or people reached, for example, are all used in the evaluations of the eight COVID-19 implementations.

 Despite these challenges, it is clear that digital health can increase access to health care, increase the quality of health care, diminish the costs of providing care, and empower patients to manage their own health.”
 18

 US Agency for International Development (USAID).
 A Vision for Action in Digital Health 2020–2024: Accelerating the Journey to Self-Reliance Through Strategic Investments in Digital Technologies.
 Washington, DC: USAID; 2020. https://www.usaid.gov/sites/default/files/documents/USAID-A-Digital-Health-Vision-for-Action-v10.28_FINAL_508.pdf